 How to use wooly nylon thread on a home sewing machine?

 Wooly nylon thread can be used ONLY in a bobbin on a regular sewing machine.
 And in the needle, you should use a regular polyester thread of matching color.
 It’s great for a little soft stretch on any seam!

 Wind a bobbin with the thread and use for the needle thread either a clear thread (which allows the wooly nylon to show) or a thread the color of the fabric.

 I have read that people use the wooly nylon thread in the bobbin when sewing hems with a twin needle (and of course, the twin needle is threaded with regular sewing thread).
 The hem sewn this way should be quite flexible and the threads shouldn’t pop when the fabric is stretched.

 But my sewing machines absolutely don’t like the wooly nylon thread in the bobbin and just refuse to make nice stitches with the woolly nylon thread even if I try to adjust settings.
 So I keep the wooly nylon threads for my serger where it works perfectly.

 How to use wooly nylon thread on a serger?

 The wooly nylon thread works great with any serger I tried.

 This thread has a fuzzy appearance and the end is not neat.
-It can’t easily go into the thread guides, needle eyes, it also can’t easily go into the big looper eye.
+It can’t easily go into the thread guides, and needle eyes, it also can’t easily go into the big looper eye.

 So how do we thread it?
 Use needle threaders or dental floss.